cloud-elements/devportal/docs/guides/formulasC2/formula-instance.md

 platform: formulas
 breadcrumbs: /docs/guides/home.html
 parent: Back to Guides
-order: 10
+order: 30
 ---

 # Formula Instances

-Formula instances are individual copies of a formula template with specific element instances and values replacing the Element Instance and Value variables in the template.
-You can set up formula instances to provide notifications of any errors through email for a webhook URL.
+In formula instances, you replace the Element Instance and Value variables in the template with specific element instances and values.
+You can set up formula instances to notify you of any errors through email or a webhook URL.

 {% include callout.html content="<strong>On this page</strong></br><a href=#create-formula-instance>Create Formula Instance</a></br><a href=#deactivate-a-formula-instance>Deactivate a Formula Instance</a></br><a href=#review-executions>Review Executions</a></br><a href=#delete-a-formula-instance>Delete a Formula Instance</a></br><a href=#edit-a-formula-instance>Edit a Formula Instance</a></br><a href=#find-a-formula-instance-id>Find a Formula Instance ID</a>" type="info" %}